AGelemerov/Eng130_IaC/README.md

 ## Adhoc commands in Ansible

 - Run an update on web node from controller node
-  - `sudo ansible web -a "sudo apt update -y"
+  - `sudo ansible web -a "sudo apt update -y" `
+- Ping nodes
+  - ` sudo ansible all -m ping`
 ## YAML
 YAML is a human-friendly data serialization language for all programming languages.
 It is used to create configuration files in many laguanges.